ddamiani/cosmic-sim/README.md

 * Note that all of the executables were compiled/run on an x86 Linux machines.
 I have not tested any of the versions under Windows, but the interpreted and JVM language versions should likely run with no problems.
-The versions that
+The versions that compile to native machine code may need some adapting.

 Currently Implemented Versions